rl-institut/multi-vector-simulator/docs/index.rst

 The multi-vector simulator is currently maintained by staff from `Reiner Lemoine Institute <https://reiner-lemoine-institut.de/>`__.

 The MVS is developed as a work package in the European Union’s Horizon 2020 Research `E-Land project <https://elandh2020.eu/>`__

 :Acknowledgement: This project has received funding from the European Union’s Horizon 2020 Research and Innovation programme under Grant Agreement No 824388.

-:Disclaimer: The information and views set out in this poster are those of the author(s) and do not necessarily reflect the official opinion of the European Union.
+:Disclaimer: The information and views set out in this document are those of the author(s) and do not necessarily reflect the official opinion of the European Union.
 Neither the European Union institutions and bodies nor any person acting on their behalf may be held responsible for the use which may be made of the information contained herein

 Getting Started
 ===============